 The proposed FOP focuses on just three nutrients: sodium, sugar, and saturated fat.
 This is an oversimplification of what makes a product “healthy” and doesn’t provide Canadians with the information needed to make informed food choices.
 If the proposed FOP regulations leave Canadians more confused, they have failed to meet their purpose.

-Pudding or cottage cheese?
+Fries or cottage cheese?
 Kefir or beer?
-Cookies or yogurt?
+Biscuits or yogurt?
 Health Canada’s proposed FOP labelling should support common sense.